surister/cratedb-guide/docs/home/index.md

 :::

-Learn about database client libraries, drivers, adapters, connectors, and integrations with 3rd-party applications.
+Learn about database client libraries, drivers, adapters, connectors, and integrations with 3rd-party applications and frameworks.

 ::::{grid} 2 3 3 3
 :padding: 0